slack-samples/bolt-python-ai-chatbot/README.md

 ### `/ai`

-#### `ai/ai_utils`
-This module is responsible for handling interactions with the APIs and processing their responses.
-It is composed of several files:

 * `ai_constants.py`: Defines constants used throughout the AI module.
-* `get_available_apis.py`: Retrieves a list of available API models.
-When displaying the app home, this function is called to determine which APIs are eligible for selection based on whether their respective API keys have been set.
-* `handle_response.py`: Processes responses from API providers.

 <a name="byo-llm"></a>
 #### `ai/providers`
 This module contains classes for communicating with different API providers, such as [Anthropic](https://www.anthropic.com/) and [OpenAI](https://openai.com/).
-To add your own LLM, create a new class for it using the `base_provider.py` as an example, then update `get_available_apis.py` and `handle_response.py` to include and utilize your new class for API communication.
+To add your own LLM, create a new class for it using the `base_api.py` as an example, then update `get_available_apis.py` and `handle_response.py` to include and utilize your new class for API communication.

+* `__init__.py`:
+This file contains utility functions for handling responses from the provider APIs and retreiving available providers.

 ### `/state_store`